 Students are responsible for completing and clearing a criminal background check as a condition of admission to the nursing program and must do so annually thereafter.
 All students shall have an ongoing duty to report any violations of this policy and/or state and/or federal law.
-Nursing students must provide evidence of compliance with the following University and clinical agency health requirements: physical examination, titers, TdaP, annual TB screen and Influenza immunization, current American Heart Association BLS certification for health care providers and comprehensive health insurance.
-Additionally, students are required to test negative for drugs in a random screening prior to beginning their clinical experience and as required by clinical agencies.
+Nursing students must provide evidence of compliance with the following University and clinical agency health requirements: physical examination, titers, TdaP, annual TB screen and Influenza immunization, current American Heart Association BLS certification for health care providers and comprehensive health insurance, and additional requirements may be added depending upon Clinical Agency Partnership Requirements; Additionally, students are required to test negative for drugs in a random screening prior to beginning their clinical experience and as required by clinical agencies.
 The University and School of Nursing and Health Sciences reserve the right to require random drug screenings.
 Transportation to clinical sites is the responsibility of the student.
 Students are also responsible for any parking fees or other costs involved in traveling to clinical sites that may vary from site to site.